 3.1 Examples of Fitting the Function

-Equation 3 fit the Bonito data slightly better than Equation 2 with a slightly lower AIC value (Table 1).
+Equation 3 fit the Australian bonito data slightly better than Equation 2 with a slightly lower AIC value (Table 1).
 The length of the no-growth period was estimated to be 0.133 or 13.3% of the year.
 The ts parameters were equal and the L∞ parameters were similar, but the t0 parameters differed somewhat between the two models (Table 1).
 Graphically, there was little perceptual difference in the fits of the two functions (Figure 3A).

-Equation 3 did not fit the Mosquitofish data better in situations where there was some evidence for a decrease in mean length with increasing age (i.e., C>>1 in Equation 2; e.g., Site 2; Table 1; Figure 3B) or no evidence for a cessation in growth (i.e., C<1 in Equation 2; e.g. Site 9; Table 1; Figure 3D).
+Equation 3 did not fit the mosquitofish data better in situations where there was some evidence for a decrease in mean length with increasing age (i.e., C>>1 in Equation 2; e.g., Site 2; Table 1; Figure 3B) or no evidence for a cessation in growth (i.e., C<1 in Equation 2; e.g. Site 9; Table 1; Figure 3D).
 However, Equation 2 appeared to respond too dramatically to one sample of ages (approx. 0.4) at Site 2, and Equation 3 likely provides more realistic estimates of mean length throughout the seasonal cessation in growth period in this example (Figure 3B).
-Equation 3 fit better than Equation 2 when a cessation in growth was evident without an apparent decline in mean length with age for Mosquitofish (i.e., Site 4; Table 1; Figure 3C).
+Equation 3 fit better than Equation 2 when a cessation in growth was evident without an apparent decline in mean length with age for mosquitofish (i.e., Site 4; Table 1; Figure 3C).

 Discussion

 Pauly et al. (1992) introduced a novel function for modeling the seasonal cessation in growth of fishes.
-While Pauly et al. (1992) appears to have been cited often, it also appears that few of the citing authors actually used the described function and most of those that did use the function used the special purpose software provided by Pauly et al. (1992), which is now largely unavailable.
+While Pauly et al. (1992) appears to have been cited often, it also appears that few of the citing authors actually used the described function and most of those that did use the function used the special purpose software provided by Pauly et al. (1992), which is now unavailable.
 Unfortunately, the description in Pauly et al. (1992) lacked sufficient detail to operationalize the fitting of their function without their special-purpose software.
 The descriptive algorithm and R function provided here for computing t', which allows for Equation 3 to be statistical fit to seasonal age data, appears to provide reasonable parameter estimates for the four examples provided.
 Thus, the Pauly et al. (1992) growth function is now available to all scientists with access to software that can fit nonlinear models to data.

 The growth function proposed by Pauly et al. (1992) assumes that ts or, equivalently, WP or SNG are at the same time in each year, that the NGT is greater than 0 and, if so, is the same length each year, and that the mean length does not decrease over time.
 These are stringent assumptions that are likely not appropriate for all species, locations, and time.
-Thus, Equation 3 is very likely not the globally best seasonal growth model, as illustrated here with the Mosquitofish examples.
+Thus, Equation 3 is very likely not the globally best seasonal growth model, as illustrated here with the mosquitofish examples.
 However, with the methods presented in this note, Equation 3 can now be implemented in more situations and its fit rigorously compared to the results from other models.

 Acknowledgments

 John Stewart (New South Wales Department of Primary Industries Fisheries) graciously provided the Bonito length-at-age data.
-Emili Garcia-Berthou () kindly provided the Misquitofish length-at-age data.
-This paper was improved by discussion with and reviews by Emili Garcia-Berthou, XXX, and XXX.
+Emili Garcia-Berthou () kindly provided the mosquitofish length-at-age data.
+This paper was improved by discussion with and reviews by Emili Garcia-Berthou, XXX, and XXX .
+Daniel Pauly….

 Appendix A. R Function to Compute t'